Read our Anti-Racist, Art Education Action Group (ARAEA) Newsletter...

 In the newsletter, we have collated some of ARAEA and UBAE’s (United Black Art Educators network) actions undertaken 2024-25.
 Thank you Marlene Wylie for your stewardship of the newsletter, and to everyone who wrote copy and helped to edited it.

-But, the newsletter does not even scratch the surface – it’s four-pages long – it could be 50 pages plus.
-Indeed, there is so much of what ARAEA and UBAE members have undertaken – in workshops, projects, in schools & universities, and in cultural organisations – that could not be included in this short round up of five years activity.
+The newsletter is four-pages long – it could be 50 pages plus.
+Indeed, there is so much of what ARAEA and UBAE members have undertaken – in workshops, projects, in schools & universities, and in cultural organisations – that is not be included in this short round up members' important work.

-The ARAEA group will be meeting again.
-The purpose of our next meeting is to plan the actions and priorities ahead.
+The ARAEA group is evaluating the work and will be meeting in Jan 2026.
+The purpose of our next meeting is to plan the actions and priorities ahead: five days to five years ahead.

-Most importantly, as we reflect on George Floyd’s murder and look ahead to the next five years, we know that anti-racist art education makes the world a better place and that the work will always continue.
-UBAE, ARAEA – on behalf of art educators across the UK and beyond – thank you for making this work possible.
-It’s safe to say, this is only the start!
+Most importantly, as we reflect on George Floyd’s murder, the current political backdrop, and look ahead we know the work always continue.
+UBAE, ARAEA – on behalf of art educators across the UK and beyond – thank you for asking questions, for putting words into actions and for making this vital work possible.
+ARAEA will be meeting in January 2026.
+Members of ARAEA please watch out for an update and meeting news.